Business Research & Consulting

 - Get insights into your own skills to better communicate your added value to employers

-Fill out the web form below to apply for block 2.2!
-We will match the assignments to the students based on the information in the web forms.
+Selection goes like this: we will match the assignments to the students based on the information in the web forms.
 There is a (small) chance we will not be able to match you, in which case we will let you know in time so you can still register for another elective in Progress.
-That is why our deadline is before the general deadline.
+That is why our deadline closes before the general deadline.
 If you are selected based on your submitted form, we will register you in Progress afterwards.